Facts to Know:

-Mindfulness can be received as a standalone intervention where the focus of the work is on developing a meditation practice.
-A treatment focused solely on mindfulness practice may be brief, consisting of weekly meetings over 6-12 weeks.
-In mindfulness-based therapies such as ACT and DBT, the practice of mindfulness is a core component that is integrated into the larger treatment.
+Mindfulness can be received as a standalone treatment where the focus of the work is on developing a formal practice.
+A treatment focused solely on mindfulness practice itself may be brief, consisting of weekly meetings over 6-12 weeks.

-ColumbiaDoctors offers comprehensive DBT including individual DBT and DBT skills groups tailored to the needs of specific people including teens and families, adults, and the LGBT community.
-Additionally, the Columbia Day Program and Leiber Recovery Clinic incorporate DBT into their programs.
+At ColumbiaDoctors, we offer mindfulness treatment and related therapies.
+We offer individual ACT focused on acceptance of internal experience and commitment to valued living.
+We also offer comprehensive DBT including individual DBT and DBT skills groups tailored to the needs of specific people including teens and families, adults, and the LGBT community.
+Additionally, the Columbia Day Program and Lieber Recovery Clinic incorporate mindfulness and DBT into their programs.

 Search our providers for a therapist or psychiatrist with expertise in mindfulness.